jcheatham/airbrake_tools/Readme.md

  - show details for 1 error (combines 150 notices)
  - show all different traces that caused this error (play with --compare-depth)
+ - shows blame for the line if it's in the project and you are running airrake-tools from the project root

 ```
 airbrake-tools your-account your-auth-token summary 51344729